mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/26 Andy Warhole - The Velvet Underground
 * 1st Listen: Ok/ pretty good

 Better than Pet Sounds?
 I. Don't.
 Think.
-So!
+So.

 ## 2/25 After The Gold Rush - Neil Young
 * ~5th Listen: Very good

-The songs stand for themselves - keeping the number of instruments to a minimum, Neil Young puts a lot of this album's weight on its melodies.
+The songs stand for themselves - keeping instrumentation to a minimum, Neil Young puts a lot of this album's weight on its melodies.
 He fully succeeds.

 ## 2/24 Helplessness Blues - Fleet Foxes
 * nth Listen: Pretty/ very good